bgporter/cello/README.md

 expectWithinAbsoluteError<float> (orig.real (), retrieved.real (), 0.001f);
 expectWithinAbsoluteError<float> (orig.imag (), retrieved.imag (), 0.001f);
 ```

 ### Validator Functions

-If we're taking some inspiration from Python here, it's worth remembering that Python developers are in the practice of leaving all their class member variables public instead of hiding them behind a wall or privacy and forcing the usage of `getVariable()`/`setVariable()` methods to ensure the separation of interface from implementation &mdash; much of the time, there's no reason to require those accessor/mutator methods, and when there is an actual reason (for example, to ensure the maintenance of a class invariant), it's easy to switch over to using a property to manage access to the underlying data.
-Bertrand Meyer, creator of the Eiffel programming language refers to this as the "Uniform Access Principle," that "...all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation."
+If we're taking some inspiration from Python here, it's worth remembering that Python developers are in the practice of leaving all their class member variables public instead of hiding them behind a wall of privacy and forcing the usage of `getVariable()`/`setVariable()` methods to ensure the separation of interface from implementation&mdash;much of the time, there's no reason to require those accessor/mutator methods, and when there is an actual reason (for example, to ensure the maintenance of a class invariant), it's easy to switch over to using a property to manage access to the underlying data.
+Bertrand Meyer, creator of the Eiffel programming language refers to this as the "Uniform Access Principle," that _"...all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation."_

 Each `cello::Value` object may have `ValidatePropertyFn` lambdas assigned to it (where that lambda accepts a const reference to `T` and returns a `T` by value) that are (`onSet`) called before that value is stored into the underlying ValueTree or (`onGet`) called after retrieving the property from the ValueTree but before returning the value to calling code.

 Your application can use this facility to modify the value (e.g. to keep it within a valid range), create an entirely new value, make changes to other properties of the ValueTree, create log entries, or anything else that you need to happen at these juncture points.

+### Caching values

+There will be times when a value stored in a ValueTree/Object needs to be used frequently enough that the overhead of re-fetching from the underlying tree and performing validation on it become problematic.
+The `cello::Value::<T>::Cached` class provides a simple mechanism to maintain a copy of a Value object that's automatically updated each time it changes.

 ### Forcing Update Callbacks